department-of-veterans-affairs/va-digital-service-handbook/_pages/resources/more/info-architecture.md

 ### Define the URLS

-In [creating the IA for your service](#define-the-information-architecture-ia), you identified the main part of your service's URL &mdash; the directory (or sub-directory) in which the service lives.
+In [defining the IA for your service](#define-the-information-architecture-ia), you identified the main part of your service's URL &mdash; the directory (or sub-directory) in which the service lives.

 Now you need to create URLs that include the end of the URL path &mdash; the last directory or page name.